U (Super Junior song)

+Background and release

 Prior to "U", Super Junior was known for their member line-up, a concept very similar to Japanese girl group Morning Musume.
 Certain members of Super Junior's first generation were to be switched out and new members were to be added, which would form a second Super Junior generation.
-However, after the addition of a thirteenth member, Kyuhyun, the group ended their status as a project group and began to release productions as a group with permanent status.
+However, after the addition of the thirteenth member, Kyuhyun, the group ended their status as a project group and began to release productions as a group with permanent status.
 "U" is Kyuhyun's debut single.

-"U" was made available for download on May 25, 2006 via Super Junior's official website.
+"U" was made available for download on May 25, 2006, via Super Junior's official website.
 The second track from the single, "Endless Moment", became available for download four days later.
-"U" had over 400 thousand downloads within five hours of release and ultimately exceeded 1.7 million downloads, crashing the server.
+"U" had over 400,000 downloads within five hours of release and ultimately exceeded 1.7 million downloads with 12 days, crashing the server.

-Composed by Norwegian composer Ken Ingwersen and British musician Kevin Simm with the arrangement of Korean musician Hwang Sung-je, the song was promoted to be a song of "pure pop and dance" with contemporary R&B influences and harmonization.
+Composed by Norwegian composer Ken Ingwersen and British musician Kevin Simm with the arrangement of Korean musician Hwang Sung-jae, the song was promoted to be a song of "pure pop and dance" with contemporary R&B influences and harmonization.
 The rap lyrics of the song were written by Eunhyuk, in which the rap is divided to two solos, the first half for Eunhyuk and the second half for Kibum.
 Donghae also rapped in the background of Kibum's solo.
 The song lyrics was written by Tae Hoon, who also wrote the song lyrics for another Super Junior song, Dancing Out.

 Several remixed versions of "U" were performed, but none of them were released as official singles.
 One remixed version of the song contains a dance bridge in the middle of the song right before the rap, and another version had the song completely mixed, creating a different pop vibe throughout the whole song.